gravitational/teleport/rfd/0131-adminitrative-actions-mfa.md

   verification (rpc `GenerateUserSingleUseCerts`, login endpoints, etc.).
-- It is clear by the API reference which endpoints require MFA verification and which do not, making it easier to reason from the client perspective, especially for external users of the client.
+- It is clear by the API reference which endpoints require MFA verification and which do not, making it easier to reason from the client perspective, especially for external users of the API.
 - The MFA verification only applies to one API request, preventing MFA-replay-like attacks.